Strawberry Crunch Cheesecake Tacos with fresh strawberries and creamy filling in crispy shells

 Ingredients You'll Need

-• 225g (8 oz) cream cheese, softened to room temperature — the foundation of your cheesecake filling.
-Soft cream cheese whips up smooth without lumps.
+• 227g (8 oz) cream cheese, softened to room temperature so it mixes smoothly without lumps.

 How to Make Strawberry Crunch Cheesecake Tacos